Colin Bright : Represented Artist

 - Browse articles by and about Colin Bright

 - Browse events featuring music by Colin Bright

-Bright has been selected to reside with the Auckland Philharmonia Orchestra in 2007, as part of the fourth Trans-Tasman Composer Residency Exchange.
+In 2007, Colin Bright was selected to reside with the Auckland Philharmonia Orchestra, as part of the fourth Trans-Tasman Composer Residency Exchange.

 Awards & Prizes

 |2008||Classical Music Awards - Best Composition by an Australian Composer||Winner||The last whale|

 |1997||Classical Music Awards - Best Composition by an Australian Composer||Winner||The wild boys|

 |Climate change : trio (2010)||Commissioned by Freshwater Chamber Music Festival.|

 |Surf symphony : An orchestral suite from The Sinking of the Rainbow Warrior (2007)||Composed as part of Trans-Tasman Composer Exchange.|

 |Parallel universes : concerto for tenor saxophone and orchestra (2005)||Composed while the composer was on an Australia Council Fellowship|